JackLiuyiyao/Asteroid-Collision-Game/README.md

 # 🪐 Asteroid Collision Game

 This project is a 2D browser-based asteroid collision game, built using JavaScript and HTML5 Canvas.
-It was developed as part of EECS 493: User Interface Development at the University of Michigan.

 ## 🚀 Gameplay Overview
 - Control a spaceship to avoid incoming asteroids.